kaylathomas/Formerly-WYSIWYG-Bootstrap-Form-Creator/README.md

-# Formerly: A Bootstrap Form WISYWIG Editor
+# Formerly: A WISYWIG Bootstrap Form Creator
 This tool allows easy, detailed creation and customization of Bootstrap Forms.

 Table of Contents: